amroibrahim/DIYDoom/DIYDOOM/Week016/notes/README.md

 ![Wall top](./img/top.png)

-The main difference between see-through Portals and partial see-through Portals, is the see-through part has a middle texture.
+The main difference between see-through portals and partial see-through portals, is the see-through part has a middle texture.
-If you don't know me by now, simplicity is the key to understanding, so forget about the partial see-through walls and let’s assume that all Portals are just see-through (we will just ignore the middle texture).
+If you don't know me by now, simplicity is the key to understanding, so forget about the partial see-through walls and let’s assume that all portals are just see-through (we will just ignore the middle texture).

-So, with that simplification it should be easy to draw a Portal.
+So, with that simplification it should be easy to draw a portal.
 It's similar to drawing solid walls, but instead of drawing one single solid wall (middle section), let's draw two solid sections: the top and bottom sections.
 We will not draw anything for the middle, but there is a catch!

 Portals can be identified by having both a right Sector and a left Sector (since we see through the wall, we need to know some information about the floor and ceiling on the other side of the Portal).
 In a single-sided Linedef (a solid wall), a single Seg is created which only has a right side, but two Segs are created for a two-sided Linedef, one for the right and one for the left.
 That means when we try to draw a Seg we must know if it is running along the right Sector or the left Sector.
 This is where the direction flag in the Seg data becomes handy.
 The direction flag indicates the type (direction) of the Seg.